nx-lr/protea/readme.md

 ## Classes

-In support of object-oriented programming, Saga has a class construct.
+In support of object-oriented programming, Protea has a class construct.
 Its syntax is much more concise than languages like Java or C.

-Here's a Saga class whose constructor defines two parameters, firstName and lastName:
+Here's a Protea class whose constructor defines two parameters, firstName and lastName:

 ```dart
 class Character(var firstName: str, var lastName: str)